California Overtime & Double-Time Pay Lawyers

 The recovery of overtime/double time wages, penalties, and interest can be difficult and contentious.
 This is why you should hire experienced minimum wage lawyers to guide you through the process.
 We are attorneys who specialize in wage litigation.
 We work on a contingency basis to recover your owed wages so we don’t get paid until you get paid.
 If you or someone you know has not been paid overtime/double time wages at work, please call or email us.
 We may be able to recover unpaid wages, civil penalties, interest going back four years, and attorneys’ fees.

-The law firm of Venardi Zurada LLP provides free consultations for wage and hour law throughout the San Francisco Bay Area.
+The law firm of Venardi Zurada LLP provides free consultations for wage and hour law throughout the California.
 We are experienced employment lawyers who fight hard for our clients.
 If we are able to take your case, we pay all litigation costs.
 We only get paid our costs and attorneys’ fees if you get compensation.

 GET A FREE CASE REVIEW